Back to blog

 Why Traditional CRMs Fail in 2026

 But the world has changed.
 Sales cycles are shorter.
-Teams are smaller.
+Teams are leaner.
 Prospects are over-solicited.
-And your salespeople still spend 3 to 5 hours per week filling out fields in a form.
+And your reps still spend 3 to 5 hours every week filling out fields in a form.

 The CRM has become the problem it was supposed to solve.